weknowinc/webcomponents_handson/README.md

 Within it you'll find 3 files:

-- The style file `wk-simple-card.css`
+- The style file `wk-simple-card.css`: The only say to say about it is the particular syntax to refer to the webcomponent name.
+Instead of the name, we add "&" and that will be interpreted as the webcomponent name.
-- The TypeScript file with the webComponent description `wk-simple-card.ts`.
+- The TypeScript file with the webComponent description `wk-simple-card.ts`: You can first see the explicit declaration of the atributes (aka property) and the html template which includes the properties.
-- The StoryBook file `wk-simple-card.stories.ts` with an example use of the defined webComponent.
+- The Storybook file `wk-simple-card.stories.ts` with an example use of the defined webComponent: This also can be used as an implementation example.
+You will first need to export the properties, grab them in the template and use the webComponent.

-Once you have run Yarn you'll also have an output file used by StoryBook `*.lit.ts` which has the compiled output and should be ignored.
+Once you have run Yarn you'll also have an output file used by Storybook `*.lit.ts` which has the compiled output and should be ignored.
+It is interesting to see that this CSS/TS is the one used by the implementation example created for Storybook.

 ### Scenario 3: webComponent gets data as slots